IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 ### Certificate formats
 * PEM

-Review the OpenSSL documentation how to convert other certificates (such as P12 and CRT) to PEM.command:
+Review the OpenSSL documentationTo learn how to convert other certificate formats (such as P12 and CRT) to PEM.
 {: tip}

 ### Public key algorithms